Instanssi/Instanssi.org/README.md

 Kompomaatti (our compo entry management interface), and Arkisto (our entry archive site).
 Most of the comments and language used is in Finnish, because the programmers weren't interested in internationalization :D

+This project has been originally developed for Instanssi 2012.
+Project is still alive and current development focus is to provide web site for Instanssi 2014.

 License
 -------